Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 The substitution % symbols can also take a number to indicate the position.
 In this way, you can change the order in which values are displayed in the format string, or use the same value more than once (see lines (2) and (3)).

 The number of %'s and supplied values must be the same.
 If not you get a warning:
 ```c++
  print("% %", n, m, counter); // =>  Warning: Incorrect number of arguments supplied to 'print':
 ```

 The format string requires 2 arguments, but 3 arguments are given.
 In this case only the first two values are displayed.

 If you want to print a literal %, replace the second % with %% as in line (4).
 To separate 2 arguments, you can always puy a 0 between the %, like so: `%0%` accepts two arguments.
+=> Error: Incorrect number of arguments supplied to 'print':
+The format string requires 3 arguments, but 1 argument is given.

 Although it is nearly always discarded, print returns the number of bytes printed, as shown in line (4B).

 ### 5.7.2 - The write procedures
 See *5.8_write.jai*: